evcxr/evcxr/evcxr_jupyter/README.md

 ## Using lld for linking

-The linker "lld" will be used automatically if detected.
+The linker "lld" will be used automatically if detected, except on Mac OS, where it doesn't work.
 Installing it is recommended, since it's generally a good bit faster than the system linker.
 On Debian-based systems you might be able to install it with:

 ```sh
 sudo apt install lld